 By the end of this training, participants will be able to:

-Comprehend the core principles of deep learning
+- Understand the core principles of deep learning.

-Utilize Python, Keras, and TensorFlow to develop deep learning models for banking
+- Utilize Python, Keras, and TensorFlow to develop deep learning models for banking.

 **Audience**

-Developers
+- Developers

 By the end of this training, participants will be able to: